Keith Truscott: Early life and sporting career

 Truscott was born in South Yarra, Victoria, on 17 May 1916, to William Truscott and Maude Truscott (née Powell).
-He attended Melbourne High School, where he captained the First XI in cricket and First XVIII in Football as well as being a Prefect, and House Captain.
-While there, he mentored the young Keith Miller, who entered the First XI at the age of 14 and went on to be regarded as Australia's finest all round cricketer; both students were taught Mathematics by Test cricketer Bill Woodfull and coached football by Ralph Empey.
+He attended Melbourne High School, where he captained the First XI in cricket and First XVIII in football as well as being a prefect and house captain.
+While there, he mentored the young Keith Miller, who entered the First XI at the age of 14 and went on to be regarded as Australia's finest all-round cricketer; both students were taught Mathematics by Test cricketer Bill Woodfull and coached football by Ralph Empey.

 Truscott enlisted at the age of 24, a day after his team Melbourne defeated Richmond and with five rounds of football remaining for the year.
-Melbourne was a favourite to win the Premiership; Jack Dyer stated that this was "the best side Melbourne ever had.
+Melbourne was a favourite to win the 1940 premiership; Jack Dyer stated that this was "the best side Melbourne ever had.
 They won three Premierships on end and but for the war years they would have shattered Collingwood's record by winning six on end."
 Consequently, Truscott joining the war effort created significant publicity.

-Truscott played 44 games (and kicked 31 goals) of VFL football as a half-forward flanker from 1937 to 1940, playing in Melbourne's 1939 and 1940 premiership victories, taking leave from military duties to play in the September 1940 final.
+Truscott played 44 games (and kicked 31 goals) of VFL football as a half-forward flanker from 1937 to 1940, playing in Melbourne's 1939 and 1940 premiership victories, taking leave from military duties to play in the 1940 Grand Final in September.